goderich/dissertation/dissertation.md

 | yupun   | yupun   | ʔawpun    | (ʔaraʔ)  | yayupun | 'pants'   |
 | ləhəbun | ləhəbun | lalihbun  | lahbun   | lahabun | 'stomach' |

-There appear to be Klesan dialects that still allow word-final /l/. @li1998 provides a wordlist, where some lexical items from the Ryuhing (金岳) and Knngyan (金洋) tribal villages have final /l/, although neither dataset is fully consistent, meaning that the change was already underway when Li was collecting his data.
+There appear to be Klesan dialects that still allow word-final /l/. @li1998 provides a wordlist, where some lexical items from the Ropoy (金岳) and Kəŋyan (金洋) tribal villages have final /l/, although neither dataset is fully consistent, meaning that the change was already underway when Li was collecting his data.

 Speakers of other dialects may exhibit this merger as well.
 It is pervasive in the speech of younger Atayal in many different villages [@li1982, sec.
 2.3].
 For any given speaker, the merger may be total, or manifest itself in only part of the vocabulary [@rau2000].